-3. I’d like to stream videos with DTS surround?
+3. Can I stream videos with DTS surround to Apple TV?

 Neither Apple TV 2 nor Apple TV 3 would handle DTS audio.
-A workaround here is to convert DTS to ATV supported audio formats: HE-AAC (V1), AAC (16 to 320 Kbps), protected AAC (from iTunes Store), MP3 (16 to 320 Kbps), MP3 VBR, Audible (formats 2, 3, and 4), Apple Lossless, AIFF, and WAV; Dolby Digital 5.1 surround sound.
+The best way to play videos with DRT surround sound in Apple TV is to convert DTS to ATV supported audio formats: HE-AAC (V1), AAC (16 to 320 Kbps), protected AAC (from iTunes Store), MP3 (16 to 320 Kbps), MP3 VBR, Audible (formats 2, 3, and 4), Apple Lossless, AIFF, and WAV; Dolby Digital 5.1 surround sound.

-4. My MKV/AVI/WMV video won’t load in iTunes library?
+4. How to load my MKV/AVI/WMV video in iTunes library?

-You can’t stream MKV to Apple TV unless they are encoded into Apple TV supported formats (MP4, M4V, MOV).
+Actually you can’t stream MKV to Apple TV unless they are encoded into Apple TV supported formats (MP4, M4V, MOV).
 The latest update of Pavtube Video Converter includes Apple TV 2 and Apple TV 3 oriented presets that can keep Dolby Digital 5.1 as well as AAC stereo audio when converting MKV/AVI/WMV/VOB/TS/MPEG videos for Apple TV streaming.
-Learn more about the feature.

 - Guide for Pavtube Video to Apple TV Converter

 - How to convert videos for Apple TV?

 - Apple TV 3 Review – Brand New Design and Supports 1080p Video